tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 open will fail because ``foo`` does not exist.
 Nevertheless, no data will be lost, and in many cases the user will be able to retry the operation.

+Above we only described the case where the download was initially classified as an overwrite.
+If it was classed as a conflict, the procedure is the same except that we choose a unique filename for the conflicted file (say, ``foo.conflicted_unique``).
+We write the new contents to ``.foo.tmp`` and then rename it to ``foo.conflicted_unique`` in such a way that the rename will fail if the destination already exists.
+(On Windows this is a simple rename; on Unix it can be implemented as a link operation followed by an unlink, similar to steps 4c and 4d above.)
+If this fails because another process wrote ``foo.conflicted_unique`` after we chose the filename, then we retry with a different filename.

 Read/download collisions